 suffixes.

-files to be present, either adjust your procedures or
+older files to be present, either adjust your procedures or change the

 The prerequisite for CPU architecture has been relaxed in Impala 2.2.0 and higher.
 From this release onward, Impala works on CPUs that have the SSSE3 instruction set.
 The SSE4 instruction set is no longer required.
 This relaxed requirement simplifies the upgrade planning from Impala 1.x releases, which also worked on SSSE3-enabled processors.